 - 3.1 The Governance Arrangements Assessment Group monitors matters of governance continuously in a disciplined manner, raising a wider awareness of these, and promoting a wider ownership of the Annual Governance Statement.
-The Group comprises the Chief Executive, the Monitoring Officer, Head of Corporate Support, the Assistant Head (Revenue and Risk), Assistant Head of Corporate Support, Assistant Head (Supporting Families), the Risk and Insurance Manager and the Council Business Service Support Manager. - 3.2 As a result of the publication of a new version of the CIPFA/SOLACE Framework Delivering Good Governance in Local Government in 2016, the Group has adapted the Council's arrangements for identifying and assessing its governance arrangements in order to reflect the new Framework.
-Consequently, the local framework was set out in the form of a Governance Risk Register that is part of the Corporate Risk Register, identifying 22 areas of governance risks.
-One additional area has been defined by the group during 2020/21, namely risk in terms of the governance of Health, Safety and Well-being. - 3.3 An outline is given of the Governance Areas, the relevant risks and the Council's arrangements to deal with these, and the effectiveness of these arrangements, in the remainder of this section of the Annual Governance Statement. - 3.4 For each Governance Risk, a current score is shown, which is the score following an objective assessment of the control arrangements that are currently in place.
+The Group comprises the Chief Executive, the Monitoring Officer, the Section 151 Officer, Head of Corporate Support, Assistant Head of Corporate Support, the Risk and Insurance Manager and the Council Business Service Support Manager. - 3.2 To reflect the CIPFA/SOLACE Framework Delivering Good Governance in Local Government, the local framework is set out in the form of a Governance Risk Register that is part of the Corporate Risk Register, identifying 23 areas of governance risks. - 3.3 An outline is given of the Governance Areas, the relevant risks and the Council's arrangements to deal with these, and the effectiveness of these arrangements, in the remainder of this section of the Annual Governance Statement. - 3.4 For each Governance Risk, a current score is shown, which is the score following an objective assessment of the control arrangements that are currently in place.
 Consideration is given to two factors: - The Impact of the risk in the event of it being realised - The Likelihood that it will occur. - 3.5 Impact scores vary from 1 (Visible impact) to 5 (Catastrophic impact), and the Likelihood scores from 1 (very unlikely) to 5 (occurring now).
 The risk score is calculated by multiplying the impact score and the likelihood score. - 3.6 The comparative level of the risks is calculated as follows: